 Select Assessment Tools for Assessing Cognition

-The first step will help us choose appropriate tools.
-As you can see above, those tests can range from standardized cognitive tests and neuropsychological assessments to self-report questionnaires and observational methods.
-We will ensure that the tools we select are valid (they measure what they are supposed to measure) and reliable (they provide consistent results).
+The first step will help us choose appropriate cognitive tests.
+As you can see above, those measures can range from standardized cognitive tests and neuropsychological assessments to self-report questionnaires and observational methods.
+We will ensure that the cognitive tests we select are valid (they measure what they are supposed to measure) and reliable (they provide consistent results).
 We will review it with you so you can be assured that we are pointed in the right direction.

 Ethical Considerations When Assessing Cognition